 Between TV shows like Tiny House Nation and Tiny House Hunters, the tiny house movement seems to be exploding in popularity.

-Both Tori and I enjoy watching tiny house shows because they allow us to view a lifestyle that is so different compared to ours that it intrigues us.
+Both my wife and I enjoy watching tiny house shows because they allow us to view a lifestyle that is very different than ours.

 But would we ever consider moving into a tiny home so we could retire earlier or achieve financial independence faster?